 National Police Week began in 1970 as a way for the police to connect with their communities and to increase awareness about the services they provide.

-A toolkit will soon be available to help support this public awareness campaign.
-The toolkit will include:
+A toolkit is developed to help support this public awareness campaign.
+It includes: